canaknesil/limon/docs/src/index.md

 Pressing `enter` in the REPL will evaluate the typed expression if syntax is complete.
 Otherwise, it will let you typing on next lines until the expression is syntactically correct.
-This expressions with multiples lines can be entered.
+This way, expressions with multiples lines can be entered.

 ```